wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (b) on behalf of any person, including the Crown.

-    Section 16: substituted, on 10 September 2008, by [section 7][444] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 16: replaced, on 10 September 2008, by [section 7][443] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 17 Power of Minister to direct Bank to deal in foreign exchange within guidelines